THELMA & LOUISIANA

 Through this hot voodoo of shamanistic costuming, the weirder inhabitants of a very weird city pay homage to a local boy who, in Ken’s own expression, “made good.”
 Surely only a very great and magical talent could earn such a camp apotheosis in such a short space of time.
 Or perhaps Ken being dead further attributed to the near deification his character enjoyed.

 Thelma’s hair was a wispy light grey.
 She made a point of emphasizing her hair color, lest we should dare to accuse her of shaking a wild maroon mane of curls à la Irene Reilly, one of the less endearing characters of the book.
 Reporters have accused Thelma time and time again of being the prototype for Irene, Ignatius’ alcoholic mother in A Confederacy of Dunces.
 After our encounter, we concluded that Irene bore no resemblance to the large lady we saw before us.
 Thelma was no shrinking violet to say the least!
 Of course, she no doubt thought of herself as every inch her version of a Southern belle.
 She made grand and ladylike gestures.
-She treated us to boxes of old, stale chocolates that admirers had given to her.
+She treated us to boxes of old, stale chocolates that previous admirers had given to her.
 Our box of chocolates in a Valentine’s Day box, when handed to Thelma, went atop a stack of similar booty.
 She whispered to herself in a satisfied tone, “cordials.”

 Thelma went on to offer us wine, also a popular gift of A Confederacy of Dunces fanatics.
 But somehow every civility had a pronounced carnival air to it.
 You could also smell the roaring greasepaint as Thelma put us through her paces.
 There was the obligatory nod in the direction of deathless sorrow.
 Certainly Thelma had ample reason to say, ”My life is ashes and sawdust.”
 The suicide of her literary son had been only a prelude to an eleven-year struggle Thelma had to wage before she could find a publisher for A Confederacy of Dunces.
 The experience of numberless rejections left her permanently embittered against the publishing establishment of New York.
 She remarked that with each rejection she died a little.
-Yet it was clear to us that Thelma took intense satisfaction in her victory of persistence and the belated fame of her son.
+Yet it was clear to us that Thelma took intense satisfaction — and rightly so — in her victory of persistence and the belated fame of her son.
 After all, she had the spotlight all to herself now, and Thelma was definitely a one-woman show, a burlesque comedienne of the Old School.

 She treated us to several rounds of ethnic impressions of A Confederacy of Dunces characters.
 We knew we were in trouble when Thelma stood up and pushed her walker over to the grand piano that dominated her dingy kitchen.
 There she subjected us to a solo turn of “singing” as she played (or pounded) those silken ivories on a dilapidated, out-of-tune piano.
 Was this, we wondered, the same piano Ignatius had wished to spirit away from Irene’s homestead so he could produce his own cacophony with his trumpet and lute?